sensingtheforest/audio-streamer/README.md

    ./mic-setup.sh
    ```
    * A 10-second recording test should start.
 You should see volume meters (or a vague memory of them) moving.
 Check for `mic-test.wav` in the project folder.
-   * You can adjust the capture vulume in alsamixer.
-Make sure to select your sound card (click on "F6: Select your soundcard", then on "F5: All")
+   * You can adjust the mic capture volume in alsamixer.
+To see the fader, click on "F6: Select your soundcard", and then show all volume controls with "F5: All")
      ```
      alsamixer
      ```